-It supports mobile websites, marketing automation, SEO, document management, online marketing tools, multilingual websites and translation management, multisite management and it ships with 70 modules, 400 configurable Web parts and source code available.
+It supports mobile websites, marketing automation, SEO, document management, online marketing tools, multilingual websites, translation management, and multisite management.
+It ships with 70 modules, 400 configurable Web parts, and source code available.

-Kentico CMS is a highly configurable platform that can be easily modified and extended so that it fits your client needs.
-Updating your website with Kentico CMS is really intuitive.
+Kentico CMS is a highly configurable platform that can easily modify and extend to fit your client’s needs.
+Updating your website with Kentico CMS is intuitive.
 All pages are organized in a tree hierarchy that reflects the site navigation, so you can easily find the page you want to edit.
-Kentico can easily handle small to enterprise level websites.
+Kentico can easily handle small to enterprise-level websites.

 Notable Points: Stable and Mature, Ease of Install, Highly Flexible and Scalable, Strong Community, 400+ built-in web parts, Options for plugins.

 Licenses: Free (Need link and logo on your website) and Paid ($3,499 – $59,999)

 Key Features of Kentico:

 - Strong Community: Kentico is one of the most popular CMS solutions on the market, with a large community.

 - Highly Flexible and Scalable: It can create various websites – from a small business site to a complex enterprise web platform.